Articles should be submitted using the following email: email@example.com

 - Reports (no minimum or maximum length).
 Reports present novel investigative research on topics concerning society, politics and science.
 They should include all the necessary documents to support the claim.
 Reports can and should include the opinion of the author, but the viewpoint of the author has to be strongly based on evidence.

 - Essays (a minimum of 500 words, excluding links, references and captions.
 No length restriction applies).
-Assays analyze cultural aspects of society, politics and science with a philosophical, logical touch.
+Essays analyze cultural aspects of society, politics and science with a philosophical, logical touch.
 Essays, although less focused on real events of life, should nevertheless provide insights on how to move our society forward.

 - Commentaries (a maximum of 500 words, excluding links, references and captions).
 Commentaries should directly refer to a previously published article (within the last 12 months) and should provide counterarguments.
 Commentaries should basically discuss, using an alternate perspective, why the viewpoint over a particular topic should be different.